Concordium/concordium.github.io/source/mainnet/net/references/multi-sig.rst

       You can read up on how to export a key file from the browser wallet :ref:`here<export-key>`.

-   Your ``browser_wallet.export`` file should look similar to the following browser wallet export template:
+   Your ``browser_wallet.export`` file should look similar to the following browser wallet export template which has two keys for its credential 0 and a threshold of 2 for this credential:

    .. code-block:: json
       :force: